-If youâ€™re anything like me, I barely want to climb out of my snug, warm bed on a winter morning, so the thought of trudging through the snow and ice to deal with a frozen-over watering system is not my idea of a good morning.
+If youâ€™re anything like me, I barely want to climb out of my snug, warm bed on a winter morning.
+So the thought of trudging through the snow and ice to deal with a frozen-over watering system is not my idea of a good morning.
 With that in mind, Iâ€™ve put together a few tricks that will help you winterize your chicken waterer and keep the water thawed and flowing smoothly through the coldest months.

 1. Embrace Solar Power

 For instance, if youâ€™re able to modify the placement of your coop, position it for maximum sun exposure and minimum exposure to cold, freezing winds.
 Once you change the placement of your coop, you can position the waterer in the best area to harness the sunâ€™s warmth.

 The waterer should be made available first thing in the morning and placed in the sunniest spot to ensure that it does not freeze during the day.
 If you normally use a metal waterer, consider changing to a plastic one, as metal naturally gets much colder and is more susceptible to freezing.

-2. Keep The Water Moving
+2. Keep the Water Moving

-A few table-tennis balls or even a floating plastic lily pad will create ripples on the surface of the water and keep it from freezing over; however, if your climate experiences long, hard freezes, you may need to consider electric options.
+A few table-tennis balls or even a floating plastic lily pad create ripples on the surface of the water and keep it from freezing over.
+However, if your climate has long, hard freezes, you might need to consider electric options.

 3. Electric Waterers

 If your coop has access to electricity, there are many commercially available options designed to keep your chickenâ€™s water from freezing during the winter.
 Heated electric chicken fountains, ranging in cost from $20 to $50, are a great option, especially if you prefer a simple, non-DIY solution.

 A heated pet dish is also a great option within this price range.

-4. Make Your Own Waterer
+4. Make Your Own Heated Base

 No matter what method you choose and regardless of the season, providing plenty of clean, fresh water for your chickens to drink is the most important consideration for keeping a healthy and happy flock.